Alvei/Python-examples/Automate_boring_stuff/README.md

 Controlling Your Computer Through Email

 ## Chapter 17 - Manipulating Images:
-Extending and Fixing the ## Chapter Project Programs Identifying Photo Folders on the Hard Drive
+Extending and Fixing the ## Chapter Project Programs:
+Identifying Photo Folders on the Hard Drive:
-Custom Seating Cards
+Custom Seating Cards:

 ## Chapter 18 - Controlling the Keyboard and Mouse with GUI Automation:
-Looking Busy
+Looking Busy:
-Instant Messenger Bot
+Instant Messenger Bot: